ewascatalog/ewascatalog2/docker/readme.md

-This folder contains files needed to 'dockerize' the website: docker-compose.yml, Dockerfile, requirements.txt.
+This folder contains files needed to 'dockerize' the website:
+`docker-compose.yml`, `Dockerfile`, `python-requirements.txt`.
-These files are copied to the website base directory by the Makefile before building the docker container.
+These files are copied to the website base directory by the project `Makefile` before building the docker container.

-Makefile executes scripts here for building the docker container (build.sh), starting the docker container (start.sh), stopping the docker container (stop.sh), and installing R in the container (install-r.sh).
+There are scripts here for building the docker container (build.sh) and installing R in the container (install-r.sh).

-The remainder of this document gives information for working with containers.
+The remainder of this document gives information for working with docker.

 ## If docker is not installed (on an Ubuntu machine) ...